Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 store.TryRemove(newTenant.Identifier);
 ```

-In addition the underlying dbcontext can be used to modify data in the same way
+In addition the underlying db context can be used to modify data in the same way
-Entity Framework Core works with any dbcontext.
+Entity Framework Core works with any db context.

 ## Http Remote Store
 > NuGet package: Finbuckle.MultiTenant